MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5621-scenario-include.md

-Help monitor and manage your insurance coverage for fixed assets, ensuring that the assets are adequately insured.
+Get an overview of your insurance policies.